 *Note that it is possible to have acidic urine for a short period of time without experiencing pain.
 However, if the urine stays acid for any length of time, it becomes painful.
 As an experiment, we deliberately ‘crashed’ my husband’s urine pH through diet and maintained it at acidic levels.
 He does not have urethral syndrome.
 On the ninth day of the acid-forming diet, he experienced burning pain in the urethra.

 I encourage anyone experiencing urethral pain with no infection, to measure their urine pH with test paper.
-For me the relationship is direct and consistent – I only have pain when my urine pH is 6.0 or lower.
-I NEVER have pain when my urine pH is above 6.5.
+For me the relationship was direct and consistent – I only had pain when my urine pH was 6.0 or lower.
+I NEVER had pain when my urine pH was above 6.5.

-If you measure your urine pH every time you pee for a few days, you will know whether acid urine is the cause of your pain.
+If you measure your urine pH every time you pee for a few days, you will know whether acid urine is contributing to your pain.
 If it is, then you can absolutely eliminate the pain by taking mineral supplements as given below.